-- 2. For the purposes of these Guidelines the following definitions apply: - "Announced Intention to Discriminate" means publishing or displaying or causing the publication or display before the public of any notice, sign, symbol, emblem or other similar representation that indicates the intention of the person to Discriminate or that is intended to incite others to Discriminate. - "Antisemitism" means a certain perception of Jews, which may be expressed as hatred toward Jews.
-Rhetorical and physical manifestations of Antisemitism are directed toward Jewish or non-Jewish individuals or their property, toward Jewish community institutions and religious facilities. - "Discrimination" means a distinction without lawful justification, whether intentional or not, which has the effect of denying benefits to, or otherwise disadvantaging, an individual based on a Protected Ground.
+2. For the purposes of these Guidelines the following definitions apply:

+"Antisemitism" means a certain perception of Jews, which may be expressed as hatred toward Jews as further described in the Government of Canada's Handbook on the IHRA Working Definition of Antisemitism.
+Rhetorical and physical manifestations of Antisemitism are directed toward Jewish or non-Jewish individuals or their property, toward Jewish community institutions and religious facilities.

+"Discrimination" means a distinction without lawful justification, whether intentional or not, which has the effect of denying benefits to, or otherwise disadvantaging, an individual based on a Protected Ground.
 Discrimination may involve direct actions that are discriminatory on their face, or it may involve rules, practices or procedures that appear neutral, but have the effect of disadvantaging one or more groups of people.
-Discrimination includes Discriminatory Harassment and creating a Poisoned Environment. - "Discriminatory Harassment" means engaging in a course of vexatious comment or conduct based on any Protected Ground, that is known or ought reasonably to be known to be unwelcome.
-Discriminatory Harassment may include, for example, taunting or mocking someone's race; making, distributing, or posting hateful content; ridiculing an individual's disability; or, targeting others with sexual, gender-based or homophobic slurs. - "Employee" means an individual that is employed by the University either directly or indirectly or holds an appointment with the University, including paid, unpaid and honorific appointments
+Discrimination includes Discriminatory Harassment, Hate Crimes and a Poisoned Environment.

+"Discriminatory Harassment" means engaging in a course of vexatious comment or conduct based on any Protected Ground, that is known or ought reasonably to be known to be unwelcome.
+Discriminatory Harassment may include, for example, taunting or mocking someone's race; making, distributing, or posting hateful content; ridiculing an individual's disability; or, targeting others with sexual, gender-based or homophobic slurs.

-"Hate Activity" means, for the purposes of these guidelines, any act that falls under the definition of a Hate Crime, Hate Propaganda and/or Announced Intention to Discriminate.
+"Employee" means an individual that is employed by the University either directly or indirectly or holds an appointment with the University, including paid, unpaid and honorific appointments